Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 });
 ```

-The AssetForm will emit the ON_SUCCESS signal (one of the predefined signal, but you can also add your own), on which we can call a function.
+The AssetForm will emit the ON_SUCCESS signal (one of the predefined signals, but you can also add your own), on which we can call a function.

 We can use this to notify the user about the condition of the request and to tell the controller to `__CLOSE__` the current tab.